RenewableEnergyNexus/TWIST-board/README.md

 The repository has the following organization

+* Documentation
+   * CN-01 Calculation note of the power converter
+   * Datasheet Datasheet of the power converter
-* Datasheet 	Contains all the datasheet of main components and integrated circuits used in the design
+   * Components_Datasheets Contains main components datasheets.
 * KiCAD_files	Contains the KiCAD project, for this converter two separated .pro files contains the two different pcb that compose the power converter.
 * libs
    * footprints.pretty Contains the project specific footprints